M-Files/Developer-Portal/Samples-And-Libraries/Samples/Processes/Client-To-Server-Communication/index.md

 2. Reacts when the buttons are clicked and executes a vault extension method (lines 56-95).
 3. Displays the result of the vault extension method in a message box (lines 71 and 85).

-<p class="note">The below code uses the <a href="{{ site.baseurl }}/Frameworks/User-Interface-Extensibility-Framework/Development-Practices/Asynchronous-API-Programming/">asynchronous programming style</a> so that the code is compatible with M-Files Web Access.</p>
+The below code uses the <a href="{{ site.baseurl }}/Frameworks/User-Interface-Extensibility-Framework/Development-Practices/Asynchronous-API-Programming/">asynchronous programming style</a> so that the code is compatible with M-Files Web Access.
+{:.note}

 ```javascript
 // NOTE!
 This code is for demonstration purposes only and does not contain any kind of